Add it up.

 As part of a course entitled “Journalism and the Audience,” students were asked to spend the semester reporting on a specific subject matter and to use design thinking in presenting that material to a particular audience.
 I chose to present information on housing as my subject matter, but rather than rely heavily on text reporting, I used Los Angeles city open data to create something that enables users to explore citywide housing construction for themselves.

-The project has several parts: a weekly email newsletter for a specific ZIP code that alerts users to changes on the hyperlocal scale; a website displaying interactive maps on the ZIP code and city scale to explore differences in construction patterns and change over time; and a (future, as of this writing) set of written summaries, using insights from housing experts, to explain some patterns on the city scale.
+The project had several parts: a weekly email newsletter for a specific ZIP code that alerts users to changes on the hyperlocal scale; a website displaying interactive maps on the ZIP code and city scale to explore differences in construction patterns and change over time; and a set of written summaries, using insights from housing experts, to explain some patterns on the city scale.

-Data is obtained weekly and then cleaned and organized using a Python program.
-Another Python program sends emails using the SendGrid API.
-The website is built using Node.js, Express, and Handlebars on the back-end and Mapbox.js and VueJS on the front-end.
+Data was obtained weekly and then cleaned and organized using a Python program.
+Another Python program sent emails using the SendGrid API.
+The website was built using Node.js, Express, and Handlebars on the back-end and Mapbox.js and VueJS on the front-end.

 This project is no longer maintained and no longer available, but you can browse its code on GitHub.